 You know who makes the best wings?
 My friend E. What he can do with a deep fryer and a little time is incredible.
 He almost has his air fryer wings perfected and I can’t wait to have those at some point.

 My go-to on the down low though was when Martin’s Bar-b-que Joint was still in town.
-I could go on my 45 minute lunch, order 18 smoked wings with the dry rub, have them within 10, and still have time left over to wash my hands after I finished them off.
+I could go on my 45 minute lunch, order 18 smoked wings with the dry rub, have them within 10 minutes, go back to work to eat, and still have time left over to wash my hands after I finished them off.
 The dry rub was excellent, the wings crispy, and the chicken was falling off the bone.

 I really miss those wings.